We all know it, we all dread it, we all feel a low hum of anxiety over it: the rush and pressure of the holiday season.

 But there still seemed to be too much—too much on our schedules, too much on the to-do list, too much noise in my soul.

 Slowly, I’ve learned that setting our family’s goals for the holiday ahead of time has made the biggest difference.
 For the past year or two, I’ve written down what a peace-filled holiday season would look like and feel like for our family.
-And then, I’ve made all the plans fit within or filter through that set of intentions.
+And then, I’ve attempted to fit within or filter through that set of intentions all of our holiday plans.

 It hasn’t been perfect, but it’s been good, and I get a little better at it every year.